 TMJ / TMD Diagnosis

 Dr. Widen uses a K-7 computerized jaw tracking instrument to record jaw movement, resting position, and path of closure.
 Once we have this initial information we can compare new data to these findings to see improvement after treatment.

 Electromyography is used to measure your jaw’s muscle function in both its stressed and relaxed positions and will also measure the jaw-to-skull relationship to see if there is a structural imbalance.
 The K-7 allows us to see the activity of the muscles and see if they are hyperactive.
 Besides looking for calm muscles we also look for symmetrical readings within the muscle groups.
 Sonography is used to record jaw joint sounds to detect any abnormalities like clicking and popping and crepitus.
-Additionally, x-rays of the jaw may be taken to help evaluate the condition and positioning of the joint.
+Additionally, x-rays or an MRI of the jaw may be ordered to help evaluate the condition and positioning of the joint.